hexfellow/canopen_402_control_tutorial/README.md

 ![2](./images/2.png)

-Now, let's config the TPDO Mapping, so we can read the position of the motor.
+Now, let's configure the TPDO Mapping, so we can read the position of the motor.

 The default TPDO2 Mapping on this motor is 0x60410010, then 0x60640020.
-Which is the status word and the position.
+These are the status word and the position.
 (Read the CiA402 protocol for more details).
-So we can skip configuring mapping, just enable the TPDO2.
+So we can skip the mapping configuration, just enable the TPDO2.

 > You can always re-read the canopen intro to recall what we are doing.
 Also, setting a candump terminal to see the can bus traffic is always a good idea.